A STUDIO FOR MODERN RETAILers

 But things have changed the last few years.

 Consumers are tuning out.
-Feeds are saturated, skepticism is up, loyalty is dwindling, and people are gravitating toward brands that feel genuinely present & human —not like they're running a playbook.
+Feeds are saturated, skepticism is up, loyalty is dwindling, there’s more discernment around purchases, AI is moving fast, and people are gravitating towards brands that feel genuinely human and present — not like they're running a playbook.

-I've been telling founders for years that people don't want to be sold to and they're only just starting to understand what that actually means.
-You need to be thinking about more than conversion.
+I've been saying for years that people don't want to only be sold to, that brands need to be thinking about more than their conversion rate, and they’re now understanding what that means.

 Work with Me